KarnerTh/mermerd/readme.md

 1. Specify the connection string (via parameter or interactive cli)
 2. Specify the schema that should be used (via parameter or interactive cli)
 3. Select the tables that you are interested in (multiselect, at least 1)
-4. Enjoy you current database schema in Mermaid-JS format
+4. Enjoy your current database schema in Mermaid-JS format

 https://user-images.githubusercontent.com/22556363/149669994-bd5cfd8d-670c-4f64-9fe9-4892866d6763.mp4

 ## Parameters